 Sometimes, a little lie saves the day.
 But the trick is to do it without feeling like you’re the villain in a soap opera.
 So, how do you master the art of a “good lie” without drowning in guilt?

-A good lie isn’t about saving your own skin; it’s about protecting someone else’s feelings or well-being.
+A good lie isn’t about saving your skin; it’s about protecting someone else’s feelings or well-being.
 For example, telling your best friend their new haircut is “bold” instead of “yikes” is a lie worth telling.

 Keep it simple, folks.
 The bigger the lie, the harder it is to maintain.
 A white lie like, “Oh, I didn’t notice you had spinach in your teeth,” is harmless.
 Telling someone you own a pet dragon?
 That’s going too far.